 \subsection{Wavelet Transform}

-Wavelet transform provides information on both frequency and spatiality \citep{daubechies1990wavelet}, which is crucial in the image domain.
-The most widely-used wavelet transform in deep learning-based image processing is the Haar wavelet transform, which contains the following simple four filters:
+Wavelet transform provides information on both frequency and spatiality \cite{daubechies1990wavelet}, which are crucial in the image domain.
+The most widely used wavelet transform in deep learning-based image processing is the Haar wavelet transform, which contains the following four simple filters:

-Since the Haar wavelet transform enables reconstruction without information loss via inverse wavelet transform \citep{yoo2019photorealistic}, it is widely used in image reconstruction-related tasks, \eg, super-resolution \citep{huang2017wavelet, liu2018multi} and photo-realistic style transfer \citep{yoo2019photorealistic}.
-In GAN inversion, image-wise details that cannot be generated via unconditional generator, \eg, StyleGAN \citep{karras2019style, karras2020analyzing}, should be transferred without information loss.
+Since the Haar wavelet transform enables reconstruction without information loss via inverse wavelet transform \cite{yoo2019photorealistic}, it is widely used in image reconstruction-related tasks, \eg, super-resolution \cite{huang2017wavelet, liu2018multi} and photo-realistic style transfer \cite{yoo2019photorealistic}.
+In GAN inversion, image-wise details that cannot be generated via generator, \eg, StyleGAN \cite{karras2019style, karras2020analyzing}, should be transferred without information loss.
 Consequently, we argue that the Haar wavelet transform is appropriate for GAN inversion.
-To the best of our knowledge, our method is the first approach to combine the wavelet transform in GAN inversion.
+Our method is the first approach to combine the wavelet transform in GAN inversion.